Raspberry ketone: Occurrence

 Raspberry ketone occurs in a variety of fruits, including raspberries, cranberries, and blackberries.
-It is released by orchid flowers, e.g. Dendrobium superbum (syn D. anosmum), and several Bulbophyllum species to attract raspberry ketone-responsive male Dacini fruit flies.
+It is released by orchid flowers, e.g. Dendrobium anosmum (syn D. superbum), and several Bulbophyllum species to attract raspberry ketone-responsive male Dacini fruit flies.
 It is biosynthesized from coumaroyl-CoA.
 It can be extracted from the fruit, yielding about 1–4 mg per kg of raspberries.

 Preparation

-Since the natural abundance of raspberry ketone is very low, it is prepared industrially by a variety of methods from chemical intermediates.
-One of the ways this can be done is through a Claisen-Schmidt condensation followed by catalytic hydrogenation.
+Since the natural abundance of raspberry ketone is low, it is prepared industrially by a variety of methods from chemical intermediates.
+One of the ways this can be done is through a Claisen–Schmidt condensation followed by catalytic hydrogenation.
 First, acetone is condensed with 4-hydroxybenzaldehyde to form an α,β-unsaturated ketone.
 Then the alkene part is reduced to the alkane.
 This two-step method produces raspberry ketone in 99% yield.
 There is a less expensive hydrogenation catalyst, nickel boride, which also demonstrates high selectivity towards hydrogenation of the double bond of enone.